TechCollab/generic-lab-env/README.md

 cd generic_test_lab;bash scripts/bootstrap_and_setup_host.sh $PWD
 ~~~

 # infra - latin and crack
 Infa boxes play the role of infrastrucure/support for all lab variants
+To bring them up in the repo root dir do `vagrant up`

 ## Networks
 Vagrant default NAT network